 I've separated out buttons for adding a new account field and for the submitting the new account info.
 In an attempt to keep things simple, I've disabled and hidden the button for adding a new account field when there's already one displayed.
 I also added some styling to fix some of spacing issues that could cause confusion.
 Let me know what you think!

-#16 Updated by Daniel Jones 12 months ago
+#16 Updated by Daniel Jones over 1 year ago

 Oh and to answer your question, Paige: The the accounts aren't auto-populated.
 The user selects the account name from a drop down and then enters the name and submits it.
 And yes, the way to edit them once they've been submitted it so edit them directly in the text input that they're displayed in.

-#19 Updated by Boone Gorges 12 months ago
+#19 Updated by Boone Gorges over 1 year ago

 Thank you, Dan!
 This is a significant improvement. (gif attached for others' convenience)